A model for a large investor trading at market indifference prices. I: single-period case: Analysis of market indifference prices

+The expansion~\eqref{eq:42} shows that the market makers share the extra endowment $\ip{\psi-\mathbb{E}_{\mathbb{Q}}[\psi]}{\Delta q}$ in proportion to their individual risk tolerances and, in addition, make \emph{zero-sum} trades $\ip{\zeta^m}{\Delta q}$, $m=1,\dots,M$, between themselves; see~\eqref{eq:41}.
+As the expansion~\eqref{eq:43} reveals, the liquidity premium arises from both these components.

-A common technique in economic theory is to replace a collection of economic agents with a single, \emph{representative}, agent whose utility function is given by \eqref{eq:48} with a \emph{fixed} or ``frozen'' weight $w\in \mathbf{S}^M$.
-In our case, this simplification yields the linear term in \eqref{eq:113}, as well as the last two components of the quadratic part.
-It is interesting to obtain conditions for the first term of the quadratic part to vanish, since, then, the representative agent approximation leads to the identical expression for the price impact coefficient as our original model with many market makers.
-This is accomplished in the following
+It is quite common in the economic literature to replace a collection of economic agents with a single, \emph{representative}, agent whose utility function is given by $r(w,\cdot)$, with $r=r(v,x)$ from~\eqref{eq:8}, for some \emph{fixed} weight $w\in \mathbf{S}^M$.
+In our case, this simplification yields the linear term in \eqref{eq:43} as well as the first component of the quadratic part, but not the remaining ones.
+It is interesting to obtain conditions for the second term of the quadratic part in~\eqref{eq:43} or, equivalently, the second term in~\eqref{eq:37} to vanish, since, then, the representative agent approximation leads to the identical expression for the price impact coefficient as our original model with many market makers.
+This is accomplished in the following lemma.